nikvdp/ml-blog/hashing.md

+# Jargon-free explanation of the hashing trick

 So the hashing trick is something that gets mentioned in ML papers a lot, but with the unfortunate caveat that every paper I've seen mentions it in passing and assumes you know what it is and why you'd want to use it.
 This is my attempt to explain that so that you too, in your future papers can confidently name-drop your usage of the hashing trick.

 So the basic issue is that most methods of representing features rely on something called one-hot encoding (in a nut-shell, this means that you have to binarize everything.
 So for example to store the word 'hello' you'd instead store a really long row that is full of 0s for every word in the English language that isn't "hello" and one 1 under the "hello" column.

-Whie ths is a nice data structure for computers to learn from, it's not very useful for humans, humans need a way to represent all these "features" without taking up shit tons of space.
+Whie this is a nice data structure for computers to learn from, it's not very useful for humans, humans need a way to represent all these "features" without taking up shit tons of space.

 // TODO: merge above and below intros